zwoefler/Testing-Environments/kubespray-test/README.md

 11. On your localhost, add the IP and domain to oyur /etc/hosts
 12. On the Ansible-host, rerun the cluster `ansible-playbook -i inventory/mycluster/hosts.yml --user root cluster.yml`
+13. On Localhost, get kube config to localhost!
+14.

 ## ToDos
 1. Initialize the 4 machines, 3 nodes, 1 ansible master